siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 The TinyG safety interlock is comprised of the following hardware / electrical components.

 * Interlock switch loop.
 One or more normally closed switches (NC) may be wired in series.
 If any switch is tripped - opening the loop - a safety interlock signal is generated.
-This signal starts the interlock delay timer and is also provided to the CPU as an interrupt, signaling the CPU that it should execute a controlled shutdown before the timer expires.
+This signal starts the interlock delay time.
+It is also provided to the CPU as an interrupt, signaling the CPU that it should execute a controlled shutdown before the timer expires.

 * Interlock delay timer.
 An isolated circuit located on the TinyG board delays by a pre-set time if the interlock switch loop is triggered.
 The circuit is an analog circuit that uses no programming or other software and therefore does not require software validation.